jhnbyrn/951-KLR-PAGES/dme_lambda_code_walkthrough.md

 In step 4 the final correction is limited to between 0.7x and 1.14x.

 Finally, step 5 applies the correction according to certain timer-based rules.
 In order for a correction to be applied, the condition it's correcting for has to exist for a certain minimum time, which is measured by the timer variable 3Eh.
+See [DME software timers](dme_software_timers.md) for more details on how this timer works.

 There are 2 possible actions that can happen in this final application:

 1. make a rich/lean correction
 2. neutralize the correction